zeropaper/visual-fiha/README.md

 ### Layers

 Like many other graphical softwares, Visual Fiha has a layer system that allows compositing of images.

+Layers can be sorted, rendered or only activated (invisible as layer but re-usable in others, e.g. 3D texture).

 ### Scriptables